MattyAddy/goodreads_data_pipeline/README.md

 This project leverages some of the content I learned from the Data Engineering Zoomcamp.
 Thank you to Alexey and team!

 ## Architecture
-The architecture for this pipeline follows an ELT approach which is short for Extract, Load, and Transform.
+The architecture for this pipeline follows an ELT approach (Extract, Load, and Transform).
 At a high level, the pipeline conducts the following:
 1. Extract data via web scraping
-2. Load to data lake
+2. Load file to data lake
-3. Load to data warehouse
+3. Load file to data warehouse
 4. Transform warehouse data
 5. Visualize